-The Guidelines also state that business enterprises have an independent responsibility to respect human rights.
-Principles 11 to 24 and 29 to 31 provide guidance to companies on how to fulfil their responsibility to respect human rights, including through human rights due diligence processes.
+The Guiding Principles also make clear that companies have an independent responsibility to respect human rights.
+Principles 11-24 and 29-31 provide guidance to companies on how to meet their responsibility to respect human rights and to provide remedies where they have caused or contributed to adverse impacts.
+The Guiding Principles have identified two main components of the corporate responsibility to respect human rights, which require "business enterprises to: